 Because of the cold and crispness of the water, you can see up to 300 meters on some days from the surface.

 What is unique about the lake water itself is that it is at least 50 years old by the time it reaches this area of volcanic activity.
-Depending on when the melting of the glacier began, it could be up to a century-old already as it trickles into the lake!
+Depending on when the melting of the glacier began, it could already be up to a century old as it trickles into the lake!

-Just keep in mind that you are literally diving into an area where the continents are coming together.
+Remember that you are diving into an area where the continents are coming together.
 There is a major earthquake in the area every decade or so because of the pressure buildup.